FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

     "physical_quantity": "energy"
   }
   ```
   Now, if there is no data for `@attrs:metadata/instrument/electronanalyser/energy_resolution` available in a dataset, this will be skipped by the reader, and not available, yet the other entries are present.
-During validation, this means that the required field resolution of the optional group energy_resolution is not present, and thus an an error would be raised:
+During validation, this means that the required field resolution of the optional group `energy_resolution` is not present, and thus an error would be raised:
   ```console
   LookupError: The data entry, /ENTRY[entry]/INSTRUMENT[instrument]/ELECTRONANALYSER[electronanalyser]/energy_resolution/physical_quantity, has an optional parent, /ENTRY[entry]/INSTRUMENT[instrument]/ELECTRONANALYSER[electronanalyser]/energy_resolution, with required children set.
 Either provide no children for /ENTRY[entry]/INSTRUMENT[instrument]/ELECTRONANALYSER[electronanalyser]/energy_resolution or provide all required ones.
   ```